Travel insurance Canada

 Look for the relevant extras.
 Depending on the kind of trip you are planning, look for the extras that you might need on your holiday in Canada.
 For instance, if you are going to be in the mountains and try snow sports, get additional snow cover or if you’re going backpacking, look for backpacker’s insurance.

 Hiring unregistered vehicles.
 If you’re planning an adventurous road trip from Newfoundland to British Columbia, edging along the Atlantic and Pacific oceans, make sure you have an international driver’s licence or a licence for Canada.
-If you run into an accident and are found without the appropriate licence, your insurer could refuse to cover you.
+If you run into an accident and are found without the appropriate licence, your insurance provider could refuse to cover you.

 Drinking overseas.
 When you’re travelling, the thumb rule as far as drinking is concerned should always be to stick with moderation.
 If you have a mishap and were found to be drunk at the time, the insurance provider can refuse to accept your claim even if you have paid for additional cover.